The National Academies

 Almost 70% of all the antibiotics produced in the United States is added to animal feeds—not to fend off disease but to boost growth.
 These non-therapeutic uses of antibiotics are a perfect way to cultivate microbes that are resistant to antibiotics.

-Which of the following is NOT a vector-borne disease?
+Which of the following diseases is NOT caused by a virus?

 • Correct!